jmalley/jmalley.github.io/_posts/2014-05-22-doctor-jekyll.markdown

 {% endhighlight ruby %}

 The gist of it is that we want the master to contain the site files, while we want source to contain the jekyll engine and everything else.
-Can you hear the silent screams of a million git purists?
-The important thing is it works for now.
+Is it *perfect*?
+No. The important thing is it works for now.
 In the future I will try to set up a [rakefile for this][rakefile], but I'd like the wait until I know what a rakefile is.

 [jekyll]:    http://jekyllrb.com